demifarquhar01/PolishPro/System-Requirements-Document/System-Requirements-Document.md

 ---

-### 5. **Inactivity Logout ⏰**
+### 5. Appointment Rescheduling & Cancellation

-The PolishPro system shall automatically log out users after 10 minutes of inactivity.
+The PolishPro system should also allow clients to cancel or reschedule appointments within a specified time frame.

 **Acceptance Criteria:**
-- The system shall display a warning message 1 minute before logging out.
+- Clients can cancel or reschedule appointments at least 24 hours in advance.
-- If there is no further interaction, the system shall log the user out.
+- The system sends a confirmation email upon successful cancellation or rescheduling.

 ---